Semantic Models¶

 one_to_many |

-One row matches many rows | customer to orders |
+One row matches many rows | user to subscriptions |

 many_to_one |

-Many rows match one row | orders to customer |
+Many rows match one row | subscriptions to subscription_plans |

 Cross-model references¶